Scholarship Information and Frequently Asked Questions

 - One personal essay response to to the topic below (500–1000 words):

 If you could go back in time and speak to yourself on the day you were diagnosed, what would you say?
 What advice or perspective would you share with your younger self?
 Please write a letter to yourself on your diagnosis day.

 - A list of extracurricular activities including but not limited to: clubs/organizations, employment and volunteer experience, and honors, officer, or leadership roles

-- Official transcripts of grades completed through the most recent semester
+- A transcript of grades completed through the most recent semester

 - Signed Diagnosis Confirmation Form from an accredited sleep doctor or neurologist